, , ,

 Electrical

-Using the Zip ties, fasten the power strips to one of the wire shelves that are within easy reach.
-We use one set for the lights and another set for the heating mats – this way we can turn all of the lights on with the flip of one switch.
+Using the Zip ties, fasten the power strips to one of the wire shelves within easy reach.
+We use one set for the lights and another set for the heating mats—this way, we can turn all of the lights on with the flip of one switch.

 Lighting

-Cut 2 pieces of the nylon cord into 24-inch sections and securely tie one end onto the provided hooks for the shop light housing, then install the hooks into the housing.
-Zip tie the small pulleys onto the end of the shelves to support the shop lights and run the cord through the pulleys and tie them off.
-This is where the optional cord locks might come in handy if you aren’t confident with your knots.
+Cut two pieces of the nylon cord into 24-inch sections and securely tie one end onto the provided hooks for the shop light housing.
+Then, install the hooks into the housing.
+Zip-tie the small pulleys onto the end of the shelves to support the shop lights, run the cord through the pulleys, and tie them off.
+If you aren’t confident with your knots, the optional cord locks might come in handy.
 Finally, install the bulbs into the fixtures and plug the cord into the appropriate power strip.

 Heat mat and thermostat with temperature probe.